uwsampa/accept/docs/cli.md

 Run the entire ACCEPT workflow for the program in the current working directory.
 Print out the optimal configurations discovered by ACCEPT.

+By default, the command prints out the optimal configurations found by ACCEPT.
+The *verbose* flag, `-v`, makes this command print out all configurations---including suboptimal and broken ones---for debugging.

+The *test* flag, `-t`, enables post-hoc "testing" executions.
+With this setting, the tool will re-execute all the *optimal* configuration using the program's test input (see [the section about TESTARGS](#execution-arguments), below).
+These results are shown instead of the intermediate ("training") results.

 ### `accept precise`

 Build and execute a baseline, precise configuration of the program in the current working directory.